 |Review Date:||October 14, 2013|

-If you want to place the PLAY:1 in a room away from your router you’ll need to add the Sonos Wireless Bridge for $49.
-Right now Sonos is offering a free Bridge with the PLAY:1 making it easy to place it anywhere.
+As of September 2014 you can connect the PLAY:1 directly to your Wi-Fi network without the Sonos Bridge.
+If you have an environment with heavy Wi-Fi interference, such as a condo or apartment building, you can use the Bridge if the Wi-Fi networks are too congested.
 You will need an outlet to plug the PLAY:1 into, and there is no battery so you can’t just carry it around the house with you.
 The overall finish of the PLAY:1 exudes build quality well beyond the $199 price.

 Where Sonos hits it out of the park is setting up the PLAY:1.
 All home AV components should strive to make setup this simple.
-I unpack the Wireless Bridge, plug it in, and connect it to my network in the basement.
+I unpack the Wireless Bridge, plug it in, and connect it to my network in the basement, though this extra hardware is no longer necessary.
 I place one PLAY:1 speaker in the kitchen and another in the living room.
 After I install the Sonos app on my iPhone (also available for Android) the setup procedure takes less than 5 minutes.
 Just press a button or two on each device, label the speakers with a room, and the setup is complete.

 At this point I can play back music on my phone, though not streaming services, and Internet radio using TuneIn.
 Adding music from my network and online services took but 10 minutes from a PC.
 I linked my Spotify and Amazon Cloud Player accounts, and point it to the music share on my NAS.
 A few minutes of scanning and every album I own is in the software.
 From picking the package up off my porch to having music playing is under an hour.